 Amida Buddha, Japan

 Gautama Siddartha, the future Buddha, lived in India about 2500 years ago.
-He is believed to have been a prince of the Sākya clan, in the Indo-Nepalese foothills.
-As a young man, he lived within his father’s palace and grounds, sheltered from the realities of the outside world and its people and surrounded by every luxury.
+He was born in Lumbini, which is in modern day Nepal, and is believed to have been a prince of the Sākya clan, in the Indo-Nepalese foothills.

 However, after accidentally seeing a sick man, an old man and a corpse, the prince became disillusioned, realising that no one could escape illness, old age and death.
 Aged 29, Gautama left his home and for six years studied with various spiritual teachers in the hope of finding a way to escape life’s suffering, all the while living very simply and austerely.

 He excelled at whatever spiritual practice he tried, but found that none of them gave him the answers he sought.
 Finally, he sat down to meditate, sheltered by the bōdhi tree.
 That night Gautama awoke to the Truth – giving rise to the name “Buddha”, from the Sanskrit bōdhati “he awakes.”
 He had attained Nirvāna and was beyond the “three fires of greed, hatred and delusion.”